Aman0509/learningReact/003-react-essentials-deep-dive/README.md

 This is because each `Counter` component is rendered independently of the rest of the DOM.
 When a `Counter` component changes, React only needs to update the DOM for that component, and not the entire DOM.

-## Updating State based on Old State Correctly
+## Best Practice: Updating State based on Old State Correctly

 When updating the state based on the previous state, use the **functional form of `setState`**.
 This function accepts the previous state as an argument and returns the updated state based on it.